Diyckstra/terraform-provider-deyckstra/website/docs/d/vpn_gateway.md

 layout: "aws"
 page_title: "aws_vpn_gateway"
 description: |-
-    Provides details about a specific VPN gateway.
+    Provides information about a specific VPN gateway.
 ---

 # Data Source: aws_vpn_gateway

-The VPN Gateway data source provides details about a specific VPN gateway.
+Provides information about a specific VPN gateway.

 -> **Note** For convenience, the ID of the VPN gateway is the same as the ID of the VPC, to which it belongs (`vpc-ABCD1234`/`vgw-ABCD1234`).